google/EarlGrey/docs/firebase-bitrise-integration.md

 # EarlGrey 2 + Bitrise + Firebase Test Lab

 Firebase Test Lab runs EarlGrey 2 tests built on Bitrise.
+For an overview of how to build iOS on Bitrise, see [the official getting started guide.](https://devcenter.bitrise.io/getting-started/getting-started-with-ios-apps/)

 ## Local execution on a local physical device